mikeyrobinson/PyTablePrint/README.md

 # PyTablePrint
 Python library to print dictionaries in a formatted table.

-Tested with python versions 2.7.10 and 3.5.2 and pep8 version 1.7.0
+Tested with python versions 2.7.10 and 3.5.2 and pep8 version 1.7.0.

 ### Files:
 ~~~
-   TablePrint.py     - library file with TablePrintHeader and TablePrint classes
+   TablePrint.py     - library file with TablePrintHeader and TablePrint classes.
    TestTablePrint.py - unittests for the utility.
    TablePrintTest.py - test examples for library.
 ~~~